 Employers should be mindful of the potential pitfalls of allowing or fostering a workplace environment with unfettered political expression, debate and arguments.
 So, how can an employer deal with these challenges?
 Employers may be well-advised to consider implementing policies to avoid or reduce such problems.

 Private sector employers can, in fact, restrict employees from engaging in political debate and expression of political benefits in order to preserve job performance, prevent hostility, and prevent violence, alienation and isolation.
 Employers can create and implement new Employee Handbook policies so long as the policies are applied to the workforce evenhandedly and don’t have a disparate discriminatory impact.
 A “No Politics at Work” policy or a “No Political Activity” policy can prevent employees from congregating and discussing hot-button topics, wearing political regalia, or engaging in political solicitation and campaigning.
 Employers can implement employee training sessions to teach employees how to steer clear of controversial topics while encouraging neutral, less emotional conversation and interaction.
 Employers can also provide supervisor training sessions to help equip supervisors with the tools necessary to combat the potential polarization of employees.

 The infusion of “Sex, Politics and Religion” is problematic in the workplace.
 Schwarzberg & Associates is here to help you weather through a potential political storm.
-We have extensive experience in developing effective policies, procedures, and proactive responsive measures to deal with these and other workplace issues.
-Please do not hesitate to contact Steven L. Schwarzberg, Esq. at (561) 659-3300 or firstname.lastname@example.org or visit us at www.schwarzberglaw.com to obtain more information about our firm and its various employment law compliance and defense services.
+We have extensive experience in developing effective policies, procedures, and proactive responsive measures to deal with these and other workplace issues and in defending employers if and when disputes arise or suits are filed.
+Please do not hesitate to contact Steven L. Schwarzberg, Esq. at (561) 659-3300 or email@example.com or visit us at www.schwarzberglaw.com to obtain more information about our firm and its various employment law compliance and defense services.